gombadi/aws-swf-lambda-example/README.md

 - Compile the Go based decider in the **decider/** directory
 - Update the **testit.sh** script to use the correct ARN for the Lambda role you created
 - Run the **testit.sh** script and it will start a new SWF workflow then run the decider to process the tasks
+- Note that the Lambda function has a randomFail function that inserts random fails into the system to simulate failures

 **NOTE** - This repo contains Go language code but you can not use go get ... to get the code